-- 6. Does the policy/practice contribute to advancing equality of opportunity?
-Will it help to: - remove or minimise disadvantage - meet the needs of different equality groups - encourage increased participation of particular groups - take account of disabled people's impairments?
+- remove or minimise disadvantage - meet the needs of different equality groups - encourage increased participation of particular groups - take account of disabled people's impairments?

 The system will take account of the needs of disabled users as accessibility is part of the development build criteria and forms part of the peer testing and user acceptance testing.
-The potential positive impact on other protected characteristics such as pregnancy and maternity and sex allowing users to access the channels on the move from tablets and mobiles may also encourage more users to use
+The potential positive impact on other protected characteristics such as pregnancy and maternity and sex allowing users to access all channels on the move on tablets and mobiles may also encourage more users to use MyED.
+The application is only in English but as English is the main teaching language of the University we do not imagine that this should cause any disadvantage.